YellowMinionPlannet/Notes/Udemy_Ray_Yarn.md

 * `yarn run *command*` (this will run the scripts section in package.json file where command is the key of scripts)
 * When you run a command that is not pre-defined in yarn, you can just do `yarn *command*`

-* For global package, just add global infront of the command to add, remove, list your package.
+* For global package, just add global in front of the command to add, remove, list your package.
 `yarn global add *package*`

+* For cache operation:
+    * `yarn cache list` gives you what packages has been stored in cache
+    * `yarn cache dir` gives you full path of storage of cached packages
+    * `yarn cache clean *package*` to clean all cache or specific package
+    * `yarn config set cache-folder` to set storage path

+* Migrate from npm:
+    * `yarn import` will use package.json and package.lock.json to import package tree to yan
+    * `yarn check` check the structure of tree imported
+    * `yarn upgrade` solve errors in yarn check
+    * remember to delete package.lock.json after